The main Ultra One2OneMileage dialog box looks like this:

 The database must contain a table with one row per route to be calculated.
 It must have field(s) that specify the start and destination locations.
 There must also be a primary key that allows the rows to be unique identified.
 The table must contain one (or more) data fields to store the results.
 The options are: distance, time, cost, and error.
 The error field must be a text field, but the others can be a number or text field.
 An error field is strongly recommended as it can be used to diagnose any problems.
 The errors are listed in the Error Results page.

-Supported databases include Microsoft Access and ODBC connections.
+Supported databases include Microsoft Access (64 bit only) and ODBC connections.
 Microsoft Excel is also supported although it is not recommended.
 Excel is not a true database: it is very inefficient when used as a database, and is weakly typed.
 This can cause a range of setup problems, hence we do not recommend the use of Excel.
 Potential problems and workarounds for Excel are explained further in the Frequently Asked Questions.

 First set the road network (road pack) information in the Road Data box.